Week-6 @RTEMS-GSoC-2025

 - Actually, till now, I was working with SIS on one end of virtual bridge

-, and my host computer on the other end.
+lxcbr0, and my host computer on the other end.
 However for complete freedo of communication, in some cases, we bneed to remove all restrictions, like firewalls, or use some commonly known/used ports or less secure tests, which are generally used only for testing purpose. - Using my host computer, which is also connected to the inetrnet, becomes bit risky for such testing purposes.
 So just to be on the safer side, and discussing with other mentors in the previous GSoc weekly meet, gedare Sir proposed to use QEMU on one end of

-instead of my host computer. - So out of pure fascination, I tried emulating Raspberry Pi 4B and then setting network configurations on it, but was unsuccessful to set the network configurations as expected.
+lxcbr0instead of my host computer. - So out of pure fascination, I tried emulating Raspberry Pi 4B and then setting network configurations on it, but was unsuccessful to set the network configurations as expected.
 Also unfortunately, Ethernet - GENET, used in Raspberry Pi 4B, wasn’t yet emulated in QEMU.
 So it was not much successful trying with Raspberry Pi 4B.

 - Actually, till now, I was working with SIS on one end of virtual bridge